Fire breaks out at Harley St block of flats

 Fire breaks out at Harley Street block of flats in London

-Firefighters are trying to put out a fire at a six-storey block of flats in central London.
+Firefighters have put out a fire at a six-storey block of flats in central London.

-Ten fire engines are at the scene of the blaze in Harley Street, after being called at just before 18:00 BST.
+Ten fire engines and 72 firefighters were called to the blaze in Harley Street just before 18:00 BST.

-A spokeswoman for the London Fire Brigade said all of the building's fourth floor and half its fifth floor are on fire.
+The London Fire Brigade said all of the building's fourth floor and half its fifth floor were on fire.

-The building houses flats, a dental clinic and an eye clinic, she added.
-The cause of the fire is not yet known.
+A woman was recued by firefighters using an internal staircase, it added.
+The building houses flats, a dental clinic and an eye clinic.

 On Twitter Cyclist London wrote: "Smoke pouring out at an unbelievable rate, even though some of upstairs windows are closed.
 Looks like a two level flat.
 Brickwork blackened.
 Poor old lady rescued."